mickewasowski/obsidian-vault/nodes/Promises.md

 It acts as a placeholder for a value that will be available in the future.

 ---
+### Quick summary

+`async/await` makes asynchronous code look synchronous, using Promises under the hood, while `then/catch` handles async flow with chained callbacks.
+The behavior is the same (in most cases); the syntax and mental model are different.

 ### Promise states

 A Promise has three states: